WICG/file-system-access/Move.md

 [#310](https://github.com/WICG/file-system-access/pull/310) exposes a strong use case for fast, atomic moves to other directories on the same file system.
-Files can be written efficiently in the Origin Private File System using an `AccessHandle`, then efficiently moved to a directory of the user's choice.
+Files can be written efficiently in the Origin Private File System using an `AccessHandle`, then moved to a directory of the user's choice.
 However, writes using an `AccessHandle` are not subjected to Safe Browsing checks in Chrome.
-Moving files out of the OPFS to a user's directory will require running Safe Browsing checks on all moved files.
+Moving files out of the OPFS to a user's directory will require running Safe Browsing checks and adding the mark-of-the-web on all moved files.

-For example, moving a large directory across the OPFS -> file system boundary means locking and performing checks (Safe Browsing in Chrome) for an unbounded number of files.
+For example, moving a large directory across the OPFS -> file system boundary means locking and performing checks for an unbounded number of files.

 ## (3) Moving to a Directory on the Local File System

 This is the most straightforward case.
-Every `rename()` falls in this case.
-The operation should be atomic and fast, since no Safe Browsing checks need to be performed.
-However, providing these guarantees for `move()` in only this case may be confusing.

-## Open Questions - Move

-### Should behavior be different when moving a file vs. moving a directory?

-- For a file:
-  - Atomicity is only guaranteed in (2) and (3), though is likely true for (1).
+The operation should be atomic and fast.
-  - Speed is only guaranteed in (3).
+`move(new_entry_name)` is guaranteed to fall in this case.

-- For a directory:
-  - Atomicity is only easily guaranteed in (3).
-Atomicity for (2) would be complex (likely requiring locking each file as an unbounded number of files are scanned) and may not be the best option.
-  - Speed is only guaranteed in (3), but the implications of this for (1) and (2) is much greater than when only moving a file.
+## Open Questions

+### What, if any, checks need to be run on same-file-system moves?
+- The `new_entry_name` may rename the file with an unsafe extension, so Safe Browsing checks may still need to be performed on same-file-system moves.
+- When moving a directory, should all of the containing files be scanned?
+What about adding the mark-of-the-web?
+  - This may require scanning and/or modifying an unbounded number of files.

 ### What should happen if the operation cannot be completed successfully?